lokeshpanthangi/drift_ai/assignment_1/README.md

 4. **HR department shows highest attrition**: Targeted retention strategies needed
 5. **Model accuracy of 57%**: Indicates that attrition is influenced by factors beyond those captured in the dataset

+## So the provided results were not satisfactory so i create a new dataset using sklearn make_classification method around 3000 rows and see what happens

+### Best Model: **Random Forest with SMOTE**
+- **Accuracy**: 90%
+- Best overall performance among all trained models
+- Random Forest performed Best being an ensemble method

+## Feature Importance Analysis

+Analyzed the top 10 feature coefficients driving attrition using the best model (Logistic Regression with SMOTE).
+Created visualization showing positive and negative impacts on attrition probability.